TERMS & CONDITIONS

 3. Judging Panel

-3.1 By entering the Awards, the Entrants agree to allow the details of their Entry to be shared with the Judges and the Organiser and any third parties associated with the Awards.
+3.1 By entering the Awards, the Entrants agree to allow the details of their Entry to be shared with the Judges, the Organiser and any third parties associated with the Awards.

-3.2 The entries will be judged by panel of selected Judges appointed by the Organiser.
+3.2 The entries will be judged by a panel of selected Judges appointed by the Organiser.

 3.3 The Organiser will organise, select, and manage the Judges, who will be instructed to act without bias.

-3.4 All judging discussions are confidential and will not be shared or discussed with anyone outside the judging panel ahead of the Award Ceremony of thereafter.
+3.4 All judging discussions are confidential and will not be shared or discussed with anyone outside the judging panel ahead of the Award Ceremony or thereafter.

-3.6 The shortlisted entries will be uploaded to judge’s portal for review.
+3.6 The shortlisted entries will be uploaded to the judges’ portal for review.

-3.7 An in-person adjudication day will take place on Thursday 8th May.
+3.7 An in-person adjudication day will take place on Thursday 7th May, subject to the judges’ availability.

 3.8 The Judges’ decision is final.
-No correspondence or discussion will be entered, or feedback given regarding the selection of Award Finalists or Award Winners and there shall be no appeal process.
+No correspondence or discussion will be entered into, and no feedback will be given regarding the selection of Award Finalists or Award Winners.
+There shall be no appeal process.

-3.9 The Award Finalists will be notified in writing by email and/or Website on the shortlist announcement date.
+3.9 Award Finalists will be notified in writing by email and/or on the Website on the shortlist announcement date.

-3.10 The Award Winners will be notified at the Award Ceremony.
+3.10 Award Winners will be notified at the Award Ceremony.

-3.12 The applicant agrees that the organisers of the awards are entitled to judge their entry and select what they consider to be the winner in a given category without recourse to the applicants.
+3.12 The applicant agrees that the organisers are entitled to judge their entry and select what they consider to be the winner in each category without recourse to the applicants.

-3.13 Organisers reserve the right not to award a category at its own discretion and without recourse to the applicants of said category.
+3.13 Organisers reserve the right not to award a category at their own discretion and without recourse to the applicants of said category.

-3.16 If the name of the nominated contact person changes, the Irish Sport Industry Awards must be contacted immediately.
+3.16 If the nominated contact person changes, the Irish Sport Industry Awards must be contacted immediately.

 3.17 Shortlisted applicants may be required to provide additional information upon request from the Irish Sport Industry Awards.